home-assistant/home-assistant.io/source/_integrations/zeroconf.markdown

 ## `default_interface` auto detection

-If the `default_interface` is not set, the value is not auto detected based on the system routing next hop for mdns broadcast address (`224.0.0.251`).
+If the `default_interface` is not set, the value is not auto detected based on the system routing next hop for the mdns broadcast address (`224.0.0.251`).

 If the next hop cannot be detected or is a loopback address, zeroconf will broadcast on all interfaces.
 If the next hop is a non-loopback address, zeroconf will only broadcast on the default interface.